VMware makes a play for developers with Pivotal Initiative

 "It looks that EMC has finally admitted it needs a better approach for courting developers and is doing something significant to fix this," says analyst James Staten, of Forrester Research, in a blog post.
 "No longer will key assets like Greenplum, Pivotal, or Spring flounder in a corporate culture dominated by infrastructure thinking and selling."

 Maritz, Hilwa says, has the skill, know-how, and passion to drive Pivotal effectively.
-Going to market with the Pivotal portfolio provides better cover to monetise some of the front-end technology with more marketable back-end software and services, Hilwa adds: "Overall, a good and appropriate initiative to build on what these guys have accomplished with the innovative and well-received Cloud Foundry technology and a good strategic home for the SpringSource and Gemstone assets."
+Going to market with the Pivotal portfolio provides better cover to monetize some of the front-end technology with more marketable back-end software and services, Hilwa adds: "Overall, a good and appropriate initiative to build on what these guys have accomplished with the innovative and well-received Cloud Foundry technology and a good strategic home for the SpringSource and Gemstone assets."